cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 # Conclusion

-Any text is fair game for Jinja2
+- Any text is fair game for Jinja2
-Don't limit yourself to configurations
+- Don't limit yourself to configurations
+- Once you set up your little "template" factory your focus will be on the data and it's template.
+- Re-use your environment and rendering steps (turn them into functions!)

+** Hope to see you in Prague where the fun really begins!**

+---

+# [fit] EXTRAS

 ---

 # Creating Templates with AI